oakfr/applied-science-handbook/building-a-team/spotting-a-scientist.md

-In my opinion, there are three traits that you should be looking for: curiosity, resilience, and an open mind.
+In my opinion, there are three traits that you should be looking for: *curiosity, resilience, and an open mind*.